Goldman Sachs, U.S. agency in mortgage settlement worth $1.2 billion

 The U.S. Department of Justice continues to investigate Goldman Sachs over its marketing of mortgage-backed securities.
 The Justice Department on Thursday announced a $16.65 billion settlement with Bank of America over mortgage securities.

-The FHFA continues to litigate against three other banks: HSBC Holdings Plc(HSBA.L), Nomura Holdings Inc (8604.T) and Royal Bank of Scotland Group Plc(RBS.L).
+The FHFA continues to litigate against three other banks: HSBC Holdings Plc, Nomura Holdings Inc and Royal Bank of Scotland Group Plc.

 HSBC continues to face its own trial Sept.
 29, while Nomura's case would go to a jury Jan.
 26.